IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - Synod presence here is also trying to experiment on the fray here?
 - Coriolis

-- what is going to be the mode of gameplay. court intrigue, comedy of manners, whodunit

 - gilead can potentially deus ex and eat Owl's fate to save her > recurring villain